jmfriedt/RSSI_Hybrid_Reader/README.md

 # Configuration and processing

-As all with all network analyzer measurements, there is a one to one relationship between frequency and time domain characteristrics through the inverse Fourier transform.
+As with all network analyzer measurements, there is a one to one relationship between frequency and time domain characteristrics through the inverse Fourier transform (see ``go.m`` for processing).

 It is worth remembering the X-axis of each domain when setting the configuration:
 * typical delay lines will hardly exhibit responses beyond 4 microseconds, so that a frequency